-Overall SAO Achievement: The Financial Aid Office continues to maximize available resources and employee talent to best serve and support students despite the ongoing challenges we are all experiencing during the COVID-19 pandemic.
-Additionally, the financial aid landscape is changing.
-We explore new ways of serving students, recognizing a need to adapt with changes in Federal and State aid programs.
+Overall SAO Achievement: The Financial Aid Office continues to maximize available resources and employee talent to best serve and support students.
+As the financial aid landscape continues to change, we will explore new ways of serving students and helping them succeed with their academic programs.